HafsaHameed457/NT-Info/README.md

 3. Controller: Acts as a bridge between the Model and the View.
 It processes user input, updates the Model, and dictates what the View should display.

+## MVP

+MVP (Model-View-Presenter) is a software design pattern similar to MVC but with a clearer separation of responsibilities, especially focusing on the logic of user interface interactions.
+It consists of three components:

+1. Model: Manages the application’s data and business logic, similar to MVC.
+2. View: Displays the user interface and delegates user interactions to the Presenter without any logic.
+3. Presenter: Acts as an intermediary between the View and the Model.
+It handles user inputs received from the View, updates the Model, and instructs the View on what to display.

+The key difference is that the View is passive in MVP, meaning it only knows how to render UI and delegates all logic to the Presenter.
+This makes testing the logic easier as it resides entirely in the Presenter.